Rethinking Creational Patterns: Why Singletons Fail in Python

 print(f"Log: {msg}")

 In this snippet, we override the __call__ method of a metaclass to intercept instantiation.
 If the instance exists in our dictionary, we return it; otherwise, we create it.
-It works, but it’s overkill.
+It works, but it鈥檚 overkill. modules are already singletons by nature鈥攊mporting a module multiple times always returns the same object.
+Just use a module.

 Implementing an Object Pool